AndreaSillano/Computational_Intelligence/Labs/Lab10/lab10.md

 - _Save_policy_: it allows the user to save the policy in a file

-- _Load_policy: it allows the user to load the policy from a file
+- _Load_policy_: it allows the user to load the policy from a file

 ### Human vs. AI Interaction: